benjaminion/upgrading-ethereum-book/src/book.md

 | `TIMELY_TARGET_FLAG_INDEX` | `1`   |
 | `TIMELY_HEAD_FLAG_INDEX`   | `2`   |

-Validators making attestions that get included on chain are rewarded for three things:
+Validators making attestions that get included on-chain are rewarded for three things:
-  - getting attestations included with the correct source checkpoint, within 5 slots (`integer_squareroot(SLOTS_PER_EPOCH)`);
+  - getting attestations included with the correct source checkpoint within 5 slots (`integer_squareroot(SLOTS_PER_EPOCH)`);
-  - getting attestations included with the correct target checkpoint, within 32 slots (`SLOTS_PER_EPOCH`); and,
+  - getting attestations included with the correct target checkpoint within 32 slots (`SLOTS_PER_EPOCH`); and,
-  - getting attestations included with the correct head, within 1 slot (`MIN_ATTESTATION_INCLUSION_DELAY`), basically immediately.
+  - getting attestations included with the correct head within 1 slot (`MIN_ATTESTATION_INCLUSION_DELAY`), basically immediately.

-These flags are temporarily recorded in the `BeaconState` when attestations are processed, then used at the ends of epochs to update finality and to calculate validator rewards for making attestations.
+These flags are temporarily recorded in the [`BeaconState`](/part3/containers/state) when attestations are processed, then used at the ends of epochs to update finality and to calculate validator rewards for making attestations.

+The mechanism for rewarding timely inclusion of attestations (thus penalising late attestations) differs between Altair and Phase&nbsp;0.
+In Phase&nbsp;0, attestations included within 32 slots would receive the full reward for the votes they got correct (source, target, head), plus a declining reward based on the delay in inclusion: $\smash{\frac{1}{2}}$ for a two slot delay, $\smash{\frac{1}{3}}$ for a three slot delay, and so on.
+With Altair, for each vote, we now have a cliff before which the validator receives the full reward and after which a penalty.
+The cliffs differ in duration, which is intended to more accurately target incentives at behaviours that genuinely help the chain (there is little value in rewarding a correct head vote made 30 slots late, for example).
+See [get_attestation_participation_flag_indices()](/part3/helper/accessors#get_attestation_participation_flag_indices) for how this is implemented in code.

-##### Incentivization weights
+#### Incentivization weights

 | Name | Value |
 | - | - |